 My biggest accomplishment was learning to live on my own when my second husband left me for another woman in 2007, a year after I was diagnosed with a neuromuscular condition called adult-onset Friedreich's ataxia, which is totally unrelated to the autism.
 I had gone from my parents to my first husband and then from that marriage to my second husband.
 I live in a low-income apartment complex for the elderly and mobility impaired, and I have an aide who helps me.
 It’s not much, but it’s something, and I do my best to hang on to that.

-Honestly, there’s not been much accomplishment in my life.
-I’ve not successfully been employed for any significant length of time at all.
+Honestly, there hasn’t been much accomplishment in my life.
+I haven’t been able to stay employed for a significant amount of time.
 I failed at all attempts at college.
 Both my marriages were adversely affected by my autism as were my parenting skills.
 I have two adult children, but my daughter has estranged herself and, thus, I have a granddaughter who barely knows me.

 It’s hard.
 I maintain a daily struggle to remember my own self-worth as I deal with the anxiety and depression that goes hand-in-hand with my autism.
 I have a service dog who helps me with physical tasks, such as walking and picking up things that I drop.

 The late diagnosis made things very difficult for me, especially with relationships.
 My first husband was abusive to me and used my behavior as an excuse.
 Of course, I was more prone to meltdowns, as a result.
 I believe this created a vicious cycle.
 I also didn’t have the life-skills training that I maybe would have gotten had I been diagnosed as a child.
 But, you never know.
 I may have made all the same mistakes and had the same problems had there been early intervention.